"IT

 I think I'll part my hair down the middle today!

+so she did.
 And she had a

 Grand Day!